J-PAS: Discovery of RaJav, a bright spatially extended Ly$\alpha$ Nebula at z=2.25: Results

 \subsection{Extended nebular emission}

 We investigated the spatial distribution of the extended object in Ly$\alpha$, CIV, HeII, CIII] and MgII] emission lines covering J-PAS images.
 The three filters J0390, J0400, and J0410 covering Ly$\alpha$ emission at z=2.245 show a clear detection with signal-to-noise ratios (S/N) of 9.65, 9.28, and 5.1, respectively, while the extended CIV emission is detected at 4.2$\sigma$ in J0500 and 7.3$\sigma$ in J0510.
 The depth of the J0410 image is $\sim$ 3 $\times 10^{-16} $ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$ at 2$\sigma$.
 We co-added three adjacent filter images covering Ly$\alpha$ and CIV lines to improve the S/N (Ly$\alpha$ SB limit increased to $\sim$ 1.86$ \times 10^{-16} $ erg s$^{-1}$ cm$^{-2}$ arcsec$^{-2}$) as shown in Fig.~\ref{Fig:jpasim}a-b (see Appendix \ref{sec:AppA2}).
 The bridge connecting two quasars is detected at 2$\sigma$ in Ly$\alpha$ and 4.95 $\sigma$ in CIV, the region R3 shows a 3.8$\sigma$ in Ly$\alpha$ but only 1.5 $\sigma$ in CIV.
-The total end to end size of the underlying extended emission (named as "RaJav") in 2$\sigma$ isophotal area (contour in Fig.~\ref{Fig:jpasim}a) of the coadded Ly$\alpha$ image is 15.38\as (126.7 kpc) and the total Ly$\alpha$ and CIV luminosity are: $7.7 \pm 0.6 \times 10^{44}$ erg s$^{-1}$ and $4.0 \pm 0.4 \times 10^{44}$ erg s$^{-1}$ respectively after subtracting the continuum and contribution of both quasars (see Appendix \ref{sec:AppA3}).
+The total end to end size of the underlying extended emission (named as "RaJav") in 2$\sigma$ isophotal area (contour in Fig.~\ref{Fig:jpasim}a) of the coadded Ly$\alpha$ image is 15.38\as (126.7 kpc) and the total Ly$\alpha$ and CIV luminosity are: $5.8 \pm 0.7 \times 10^{44}$ erg s$^{-1}$ and $3.7 \pm 0.5 \times 10^{44}$ erg s$^{-1}$ respectively after subtracting the continuum and contribution of both quasars (see Appendix \ref{sec:AppA3}).
 By constructing a 3D data cube for J-PAS enabled IFU-like analysis of the nebula.
-The bridge connecting the two quasars show extended line emission encompassing the Ly$\alpha$ filters of J0390 and J0400 and CIV filters of J0490, J0500 and J0510 (see Fig. \ref{sec:AppA3}).
+The bridge connecting the two quasars show emission in the J0390 and J0400 Ly$\alpha$ filters, while CIV is detected across three filters (J0490, J0500, and J0510), indicating a broader line profile (see Fig. \ref{sec:AppA3}).
 Around J1620+4334, we observe spatial variations in both the strength and width of these lines.
 Notably, CIV emission becomes stronger toward the north, and at the quasar's edge, Ly$\alpha$ and CIV exhibit comparable strengths.
 See Appendix~\ref{sec:AppA4} for the SB profile of RaJav.